Josh Smith Preview, Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.62 team ERA ranks 29th across all MLB pitching staffs.
+- The Athletics have a 5.60 team ERA that ranks 29th among all MLB pitching staffs.

-- Blackburn gets the start for the Athletics, his 17th of the season.
-He is 4-4 with a 4.01 ERA and 90 strikeouts through 89 2/3 innings pitched.
+- Newcomb gets the call to start for the Athletics, his first of the season.

-- The right-hander last appeared on Saturday against the Los Angeles Angels, when he threw five innings, allowing one earned run while giving up four hits.
+- The 30-year-old southpaw has five appearances out of the bullpen this season.

-- The 29-year-old has put up an ERA of 4.01, with 9 strikeouts per nine innings, in 17 games this season.
-Opponents have a .287 batting average against him.
+- In five appearances this season, he has compiled a 1.13 ERA and averages 11.3 strikeouts per nine innings while opposing batters are hitting .080 against him.

 © 2023 Data Skrive.
 All rights reserved.